The intervertebral disc is an intricate and essential

 Those cells need Vitamin D to do their job well.

-Capitol Spine & Rehabilitation encourages Baton Rouge diabetic and
+Capitol Spine & Rehabilitation urges Baton Rouge diabetic and

 non-diabetic patients similarly to care